-About this guide 2 Capital expenditure deductible under the UCA 26 Abbreviations used in this publication 2 Landcare operations 26 Treatment for blackhole expenditure 2 Electricity connections and phone lines 27 Deductions for the cost of depreciating assets 2 Environmental protection activities 27 The uniform capital allowances system 3 Mining and quarrying and minerals transport 28 What is a depreciating asset?
-3 Project pools 29 Who can claim deductions for the decline in value 4 Business related costs - section 40-880 deductions 30 of a depreciating asset?
-4 STS taxpayers 31 Working out decline in value 5 Record keeping 32 Immediate deduction (for certain non-business depreciating assets costing \$300 or less) 9 Completing the Capital allowances schedule 2007 33 Effective life 11 Definitions 33 The cost of a depreciating asset 13 Guidelines for using the depreciating assets worksheet 34 What happens if you no longer hold or use Guidelines for using the low-value pool worksheet 36 a depreciating asset?
-16 Worksheet 1 - depreciating assets 37 Low-value pools 21 Worksheet 2 - low-value pool 38 In-house software 22 Index 39 Common-rate pools 23 More information inside bac k cover Primary production depreciating assets 24
+About this guide 2 Capital expenditure deductible under the UCA 26 Abbreviations used in this publication 2 Landcare operations 26 Carbon sink forests 2 Electricity connections and phone lines 27 Deductions for the cost of depreciating assets 2 Environmental protection activities 27 The uniform capital allowance system 3 Mining and quarrying, and minerals transport 28 What is a depreciating asset?
+3 Project pools 29 Who can claim deductions for the decline in value 4 Business related costs - section 40-880 deduction ıs 30 of a depreciating asset?
+4 Small business entities 31 Working out decline in value 5 Record keeping 32 Immediate deduction (for certain non-business depreciating assets costing \$300 or less) 9 Completing the Capital allowances schedule 2008 33 Effective life 11 Definitions 34 The cost of a depreciating asset 13 Guidelines for using the depreciating assets workshee t 35 What happens if you no longer hold or use Guidelines for using the low-value pool worksheet 36 a depreciating asset?
+16 Worksheet 1: depreciating assets 37 Low-value pools 20 Worksheet 2: low-value pool 38 In-house software 22 Index 39 Common-rate pools 23 More information inside ba ck cover Primary production depreciating assets 24